vmdsinfo/docs/README.md

-This reame is a place holder meantime.
+This readme is a place holder meantime.